darianyang/wedap/README.md

 `mdap` can be used to plot data files from analysis of standard MD simulations.

+`wekap` can be used to plot flux values as rates from a WESTPA created direct.h5 file.

 For a demo and summary of features, see this [jupyter notebook](docs/notebook/wedap_demo.ipynb).

 Or view the same demo notebook on the [documentation web page](https://darianyang.github.io/wedap/docs/html/notebook/wedap_demo.html).